 - Agreed payment terms (e.g. on delivery, in 30 days, etc.)

 These items can be a strict requirement or an option, depending on an organization’s procurement and purchasing workflows.
 In addition, purchase orders can be customized to suit the needs of a business, so this list is not exhaustive.

 With e-procurement software like Procurify, you can add account codes in the requisition phase.
 Adding this information will streamline the reconciliation process and make it easier to transfer information to your accounting system.

 Companies typically have a standardized PO document with stock information to ensure consistency.

 If you’re new to using POs, you might be wondering: how are they different from an invoice?
-Well, these documents are created by different team members and oftentimes, different departments.
+Well, to start, different team members create these documents.